-The organization’s big breakthrough with the food industry came in 1983 when Hannaford Supermarkets studied the process of retail companies contributing products to major food banks and made the decision to contribute its products to Good Shepherd Food Bank, to be distributed to nonprofit agencies that feed low-income people.
-Hannaford established a reclamation center to facilitate the process of contributing products from the entire service area of Hannaford Supermarkets.
+The organization’s big breakthrough with the food industry came in 1983 when Hannaford Supermarkets studied the process of retail companies contributing products to major food banks and decided to contribute its products to Good Shepherd Food Bank to be distributed to nonprofit agencies fighting hunger.
+Hannaford established a reclamation center to facilitate contributing products from the entire service area of Hannaford Supermarkets.

-The addition of Walmart Superstores, Shaw’s Supermarkets, Barber Foods Co., Lepage Bakeries, SureWinner Foods, and many smaller companies as food donors insured a steady supply of highly nutritious foods for Maine’s people who are in greatest need of assistance.
+The addition of Walmart Superstores, Shaw’s Supermarkets, Barber Foods Co., Lepage Bakeries, SureWinner Foods, and many smaller companies as food donors ensured a steady supply of highly nutritious foods for Mainers who are in greatest need of assistance.

-Distribution of food to those in need is accomplished with the collaborative efforts of other nonprofit agencies.
+Food distribution to those in need is accomplished with the collaborative efforts of other nonprofit agencies.
 In 1981, the Pikes contacted local churches and a few emergency food programs in Lewiston/Auburn and the surrounding area.
-As the quantities of donated food increased, they reached farther, adding partner agencies in the Portland and Augusta regions.
-Today the Food Bank partners with more than 500 food pantries, soup kitchens, shelters, schools, and other community programs in every county in the state.
+As the quantities of donated food increased, they reached further, adding partner agencies in the Portland and Augusta regions.
+Today the Food Bank partners with nearly 600 hunger-relief organizations located throughout Maine.

-By 1998, due to a need for increased capacity, the Board considered purchasing the building at 415 Lisbon Street.
+By 1998, the Board considered purchasing the building at 415 Lisbon Street due to a need for increased capacity.
 When inspections of the space confirmed that a section of the building was unsafe, the Board decided to abandon this site and construct a new warehouse.
-In July 2001, Good Shepherd Food Bank had the great privilege of moving into a newly built warehouse, explicitly designed for its operations.
+In July 2001, Good Shepherd Food Bank had the great privilege of moving into a newly built distribution center explicitly designed for its operations.
 The facility has 53,000 square feet of usable space, with a height of 34 feet to accommodate larger quantities of food.
 In 2015, the Food Bank completed a cold storage expansion project.
 The coolers can now hold 22 tractor-trailer loads of produce and dairy, while the freezer can accommodate 16 tractor-trailer loads of meat and other frozen products.

 Room for Growth

-In December of 2015, Good Shepherd Food Bank purchased the old Bangor Daily News printing press building in Hampden, Maine.
-Strategically located, the new Hampden Distribution Center would allow Good Shepherd to purchase and distribute more food, more frequently, and more efficiently to northern, central and Downeast Maine.
+In December 2015, Good Shepherd Food Bank purchased the old Bangor Daily News printing press building in Hampden, Maine.
+Strategically located, the new Hampden Distribution Center would allow Good Shepherd to purchase and distribute more food more frequently and more efficiently to northern, central, and Downeast Maine.

 The project repurposed a long-vacant and unproductive building into a modern, state-of-the-art food distribution and community center.
-Having this location improves the timeliness and efficiency of providing nutritious foods to meet Mainers’ needs struggling with hunger.
+Having this location improves the timeliness and efficiency of providing nutritious foods to meet Mainers’ needs.
 One of the most significant obstacles to meeting the Food Bank’s long-term goals was the Auburn-based distribution center’s limited capacity and cold storage.
 Even during non-growing seasons, the Food Bank can distribute healthy produce for longer periods because of the new freezer and cold storage units.

 The increased capacity then allows Good Shepherd to invest more into Maine’s agricultural economy to help supply Mainers with the nutritious, fresh foods they need to thrive.